This is an educational and interactive

-Cultural Arts Coalition Nine Guiding Practices for Community Arts
+Arts CARE Nine Guiding Practices for Community Arts

 When using these guiding practices for building and evaluating programming, it is important to understand that many, but not all of these practices, will be present in a single project.
 Over the course of a longer program or initiative, all of these practices may be evident in different aspects of the work.
 Please note that this is also a work in progress and is expected to transform through our dialogs about community arts practice.
 The Nine Guiding Practices are the result of a public participation process involving artists, educators, and community activists during 2005-2006 in Arizona.

 Practice One: Participant Centered and Inclusive of All Ages and People.
 Programming is responsive to, even directed or initiated by, the participant community.